How to use ropes, mooring lines and moor a boat

 In the above situation, you have stopped the barge on line 3.
 Using a slow ahead to keep the barge in place, you can place line 4, which will prevent the bow from being pulled out into the current.
 You can then place line 2 to keep the stern to the bank.
 As you have placed line 4 in a manner which will pull the bow towards the bank, the stern will tend to drift out, so you place line 1 to counter this force.

-If the bank is shallow the barge will tend to be pushed towards the bank and go aground.
-You can prevent this using "espars" which will keep the boat at large, these are shown as "a" and "b".
+If the bank is shallow the barge will be pushed towards the bank and go aground.
+You can prevent this by using "espars" which will keep the boat at large, these are shown as "a" and "b".
 The espars are placed and attached on a bollard or between two bollards, once in place it is placed at an angle as in the diagram below.
+The word "éspar" is an old French word coming from "épars" meaning "long piece of wood" used to replace a mast.

 Another important fact that you should not forget concerns the current.

-On the canals, there is very little current, however, and this is true for the river when a lock is operated, there is a sudden movement of water as the lock is filled or emptied.
-This will provoke a few moments of instability in the level of water.
-There will be what appears to be a current which moves to and fro, eventually, this movement will ease as the water levels out.
-At times this effect can be very strong, especially when you are near a lock, on a canal where locks are close to one another.
+On the canals, there is minimal current; however, when a canal lock is operated (filled or emptied), there is a sudden movement of water, almost like a wave.
+This will cause some instability in the water level.
+There will be what appears to be a current which moves to and fro; eventually, this movement will ease as the water levels out.
+This effect can sometimes be very strong, especially when you are close to a lock or where locks are close together.

 A similar phenomenon happens when a barge with a deep keel is cruising on the canal and narrow rivers.
-As the barge advances it pushes water in front however, the propellor is pushing water to the stern.
-This creates instability and water movement which will look like a current.
+As the barge advances, it pushes water in front.
+However, the propeller is pushing water to the stern.
+This creates instability and water movement, which appears as a current.

-Your mooring lines will be put under strain and become very tight, pulling on the bollards ashore.
+Your mooring lines will be strained and become very tight, pulling on the bollards ashore.
 It's not unusual to have badly fixed moorings ripped out by another passing boat.